Your Love Keeps Working on Me

 "Your Love Keeps Working on Me" is a song performed by the song's co-writer, Joey Diggs, and appeared on the soundtrack to the film Bebe's Kids.

 Jody Watley version

-"Your Love Keeps Working on Me" was covered by American singer Jody Watley and released in October 1993 as the first single from her fourth album, Intimacy (1994).
+"Your Love Keeps Working on Me" was covered by American singer Jody Watley and released in October 1993, by MCA Records, as the first single from her fourth album, Intimacy (1994).
 The song reached number 26 on the US Billboard Hot R&B Singles chart, and was a number two dance hit on the Billboard Hot Dance Club Play chart.